yvs1364/react-redux-challenges/08-React-in-Rails/01-Rails-Chat/README.md

 💡 Go to the next section only when the messages load correctly for the **#general** channel, not before.

+### Feature: changing channel

 .
 .
 .
-Could not load the rest of the content, can you refresh the page?
+💣 Could not load the rest of the page, can you try reloading it?